FallingSnow/pianode/README.md

 sudo apt-get install libao-dev libmad0-dev libfaad-dev libgnutls-dev libjson0-dev libgcrypt11-dev
 ```

+Next run this installation script for pianobar using `node lib/install.js`

-All other dependencies (including pianobar itself) will be installed with `npm`.
+All other dependencies (including pianobar itself) will be installed automatically with `npm`.
 Pianode won't mess with your local pianobar installation (if you have one), it builds a totally new one and won't touch your configuration files at all, it loads the configuration from inside the pianode packagefiles (pianode/pianobar/config).

 ## Events